TheInfiniteProject/change/README.md

 6. move all 'print_...' files from 'fields' into 'fieldsPrint'
 7. run 'PARSE_fields_print.py'

 - im still working on 'PARSE_fields_print_data.py'
+- im also working on automating steps 1 through 6